6 Tips to Successfully Host a Vendor Demo for a New Wellness Portal

 The vendor demo stage is where many organizations stop their structured process which, in my opinion, is a BIG mistake!

-I won’t profess to be an expert but have used a similar process before and thought I would share what I learned.
+I won’t profess to be an expert on evaluating software but have been involved with the process (and led the initiative in some cases) numerous times. l used a similar process before and thought I would share what I learned.
 I hope you find these resources helpful.

 Here are 6 tips before you jump into a demo: